joshua-light/chalice-restful/README.md

 higher level objects -- resources, where each represents a set of functions related to each other.

-But we still limited to write them in one place:
+Though we still limited to write them in one place:

 ``` python
 app = Chalice('example')